2-REC/hugo-myportfolio-theme/README.md

 ### The config file {#config-file}

-Settings about the different sections in the homepage as well as the navigation bar and menu are defined in the config file, named "_config.toml_".
+Settings about the different sections in the homepage as well as the navigation bar and menu are defined in the config file, named "config.toml".

 Each section has a set of parameters that can be modified to customise the site.
 Most of these are related to the layout.
 Details about each parameter and their role can be found in the file itself.